 Maybe they have an instant rapport with your team, or they’re passionate and knowledgeable about your industry.
 There are a lot of things you can teach a new hire, and as you reflect on how to hire the right person, remember that you also want someone who can shape the role, and help your business grow long-term.

 While it can feel awkward to raise these questions, especially to your team, it’s important.
-You’re not just working on how to hire the right person for the next few months, you need to hire the right person for years to come.
+You’re not just working through your hiring process checklist for the next few months, you need to hire the right person for years to come.

 4. Make an Offer

 While you may feel like your hiring process has come to an end, it’s only just beginning.
 Successful completion of your hiring process checklist includes getting your new hire excited about joining your team.

 Chances are you’ve already carved out a reasonable budget for this role.
 Now, it’s time to negotiate.
 Don’t assume that your dream candidate will accept your first offer right away.
 Many skilled, experienced candidates will argue for a higher salary and benefits.

 Many up-and-coming businesses can’t offer the same salary or benefits packages that big corporations can, and that’s okay.
 After dealing with how to hire the right person for the role, you’ve chosen someone who is (hopefully) comfortable with the scale of your operation.